Corinthians FC of San Antonio: History

 Corinthians FC did not participate in the 2017 NPSL season as the team ceased operations.

-Lamar Hunt U.S. Open Cup
+2022

+In 2022 the team returned to the National Premier Soccer League and made it to the final of the Lone Star Conference Playoffs, losing 3-0 to Laredo Heat SC.

 Stadium

 The team played at Alamo Stadium in San Antonio, Texas.
 Alamo Stadium is owned and operated by the San Antonio Independent School District and seats 23,000.